 Incorporated in 1909, learn about the rich history and traits of Epsilon chapter.

 The chapter house at 85 Salisbury St. in Worcester has been ours since 1917.
-Through the years the house has undergone many changes to accommodate the ever changing brotherhood, as well as to keep up with the times.
-The house contains 31 bedrooms (Singles and doubles), capable of houseing over 60 members.
+Through the years the house has undergone many changes to accommodate the ever-changing brotherhood, as well as keep up with the times.
+The house contains 31 bedrooms (singles and doubles), capable of housing over 60 members.
 With our house being recently completely renovated and rebuilt in 1965 as a fraternal house, we have spacious rooms, common areas on each floor, a library and alumni room as well as one of the biggest basements on campus.
 Alongside the Epsilon Building Association, we are constantly improving and upgrading the house.